Semantic Scholar: Technology

 Semantic Scholar provides a one-sentence summary of scientific literature.
 One of its aims was to address the challenge of reading numerous titles and lengthy abstracts on mobile devices.
 It also seeks to ensure that the three million scientific papers published yearly reach readers, since it is estimated that only half of this literature is ever read.

 Artificial intelligence is used to capture the essence of a paper, generating it through an "abstractive" technique.
 The project uses a combination of machine learning, natural language processing, and machine vision to add a layer of semantic analysis to the traditional methods of citation analysis, and to extract relevant figures, tables, entities, and venues from papers.

 Another key AI-powered feature is Research Feeds, an adaptive research recommender that uses AI to quickly learn what papers users care about reading and recommends the latest research to help scholars stay up to date.
-It uses a state-of-the-art paper embedding model trained using contrastive learning to find papers similar to those in each Library folder.
+It uses a paper embedding model trained using contrastive learning to find papers similar to those in each Library folder.

 Semantic Scholar also offers Semantic Reader, an augmented reader with the potential to revolutionize scientific reading by making it more accessible and richly contextual.
 Semantic Reader provides in-line citation cards that allow users to see citations with TLDR (short for Too Long, Didn't Read) automatically generated short summaries as they read and skimming highlights that capture key points of a paper so users can digest faster.

 In contrast with Google Scholar and PubMed, Semantic Scholar is designed to highlight the most important and influential elements of a paper.
 The AI technology is designed to identify hidden connections and links between research topics.
 Like the previously cited search engines, Semantic Scholar also exploits graph structures, which include the Microsoft Academic Knowledge Graph, Springer Nature's SciGraph, and the Semantic Scholar Corpus (originally a 45 million papers corpus in computer science, neuroscience and biomedicine).